-Bill & Melinda Gates Medical Research Institute (Gates MRI), a nonprofit medical research organization co-located in Boston and Seattle, was formed for the purpose of researching and developing medical interventions for diseases and disorders that disproportionately impact the poor in low and middle-income countries.
+Gates Medical Research Institute (Gates MRI), formerly known as Bill & Melinda Gates Medical Research Institute, a nonprofit medical research organization co-located in Boston and Seattle, was formed for the purpose of researching and developing medical interventions for diseases and disorders that disproportionately impact the poor in low and middle-income countries.
 As the Foundation is the single member of Gates MRI, its financial statements have been consolidated with the accompanying consolidated financial statements.

-Bill & Melinda Gates Agricultural Innovations (Gates Ag One), a nonprofit limited liability company located in the St. Louis metropolitan area, was formed to accelerate the development of innovations supported by the Foundation's Agricultural Development team.
+Gates Agricultural Innovations (Gates Ag One), formerly known as Bill & Melinda Gates Agricultural Innovations, a nonprofit limited liability company located in the St. Louis metropolitan area, was formed to accelerate the development of innovations supported by the Foundation's Agricultural Development team.
 It works with diverse partners to enable the advancement of resilient, yield enhancing seeds and traits globally.
 As the Foundation is the single member of Gates Ag One, its financial statements have been consolidated with the accompanying consolidated financial statements.